 Module Coordinator and course leader: Prof. Dr. Florian Altermatt; the course is offered together with Prof. Dr. Owen Petchey.

-The course is primarily targeting 1st year MSc students from the Quantitative Environmental Science Masters (UZH), but is also open to UZH BIO and UZH ESS students (equivalent level).
+The course is primarily open for 1st year MSc students from the Quantitative Environmental Science Masters (UZH), as well as UZH BIO and UZH ESS students (equivalent level, i.e. 3rd year BSc or 1st year MSc).
 A flyer and a detailed course description can be downloaded as pdf.

 By the end of the module, students